martinvonz/jj/README.md

 The tool is quite feature-complete, but some important features like (the equivalent of) `git blame` are not yet supported.
 There are also several performance bugs.
-It's also likely that workflows and setups different from what I personally use are not well supported.
+It's also likely that workflows and setups different from what the core developers use are not well supported.

-I have almost exclusively used `jj` to develop the project itself since early January 2021.
+I (Martin von Zweigbergk) have almost exclusively used `jj` to develop the project itself since early January 2021.
 I haven't had to re-clone from source (I don't think I've even had to restore from backup).

 There *will* be changes to workflows and backward-incompatible changes to the on-disk formats before version 1.0.0.
 Even the binary's name may change (i.e. away from `jj`).
-For any format changes, I'll try to implement transparent upgrades (as I've done with recent changes), or provide upgrade commands or scripts if requested.
+For any format changes, we'll try to implement transparent upgrades (as we've done with recent changes), or provide upgrade commands or scripts if requested.